Common Confusion Regarding Aviation SMS Training

 - Provide an opportunity to analyze the connection between improvements/declines in training performance and improvements/declines in safety performance.

-Each role in your aviation SMS program should have an associated end of training test.
+Each safety-related role in your aviation SMS should have an associated end of training test.
 Each test should be in direct response to the resources and materials that are made available for that role’s training.

 As training materials are updated, the end of assessment tests need to be updated as well.
 This also has the secondary benefit of having the tests change over time, which is a natural barrier for complacency.